programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 {% include figure.html src="../images/ar-dev-10.png" caption="This cover of John Steinbeck's Of Mice and Men will work well as an Image Target." %}

 This cover of Of Mice and Men has sufficient visual complexity; however, it is not unique, and if it is used as an image target, then any copy of the book will work as an image target.
 Of course, this ubiquitous quality of the image might be desirable.
 For instance, digital artist Mark Skwarek augmented the British Petroleum logo to critique BP's complicity in the Gulf oil spill.
+Because the digital overlay is accessible wherever a BP logo can be scanned, Skwarek's project operates as a ubiquitous reminder of our dependence on fossil fuels.

 {% include figure.html src="../images/ar-dev-11.png" caption="Photo courtesy of Mark Skwarek." %}